Effective Snapshot Testing

 understanding the change; however, if you are serious

-tools such as jq which is useful to compare
+can leverage tools such as jq which is

 For example, you can normalize and diff snapshots locally: